 Today we’d like to announce Monday Capital’s investment in The Graph’s Seed round.

-We were very skeptical about the project before the meeting.
+We were very skeptical about the project before the first meeting.
 Why do we need a decentralized index?
 How fast will this index perform?
 What about adoption — who is going to use it and why?

 Being engineers ourselves, we could see the problems.
 After discussing with the team in person, things became more clear.

 Before we start explaining the project let’s see what an index is in first place.

 Databases and file systems define the way data is stored and organized.
 Now, indexes are the “address book” of data.
 They tell us how to search and retrieve data optimally.
 Imagine that each index is a catalog that tells us the location of every file (or data structure) on our storage device.
 We can organize something by its name, by its extension, by its file type, or content.

 Each time we organize something a different way, we create a new index.